seolheekang1221/TVO/README.md

 - On refreshing the site, the user data and search history are retained, ensuring a seamless user experience.
 ## Database Integration
 - All user data and search history are stored in a MongoDB database, ensuring scalability and reliability.

+## Deployment Plans
+The deployment is optional for this assignment, so I have initially submitted the completed project.
+Once the deployment is finished, I will add the site link here and send it via email.